IJIJI/WebKontrol/README.md

 @unclutter -idle 2
 ```

-Make sure to safe the file.
+Make sure to save the file.

 ## Use